PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/contributing_to_tokio.md

 # First tokio contribution

-[Rust] supports [async await] but it does not come a [runtime](https://www.ncameron.org/blog/what-is-an-async-runtime/) by default.
+[Rust] supports [async await] but it does not come with a [runtime](https://www.ncameron.org/blog/what-is-an-async-runtime/) by default.
 It is left for the user to define which runtime their program will use and [tokio] is the most popular one.

 I was going through my nofications as usual and one issue caught my attention: someone wanted to add a method to get the address the [UdpSocket] is connected to.